Meningioma Surgery and Treatment in India

 A primary brain tumor originates in the central nervous system, while metastatic brain tumors spread to the brain from other parts of the body.
 Meningiomas account for about 27% of primary brain tumors, making them the most common of that type.

-Types of Meningioma: The WHO’s (World Health Organization) classification scheme recognizes 15 variations of meningioma according to their cell type as seen under the microscope.
+The WHO's (World Health Organization) classification scheme recognizes 15 variations of meningioma according to their cell type as seen under the microscope.
 These variations are called meningioma subtypes.
 WHO graded each of these meningioma subtypes into one of three categories based primarily upon the likelihood of recurrence and the rate of growth exhibited by each.
 A higher tumor grade is associated with a greater likelihood of the tumor’s recurrence and/or faster growth rate and increased potential of brain invasion (often referred to as more aggressive behavior).

 Benign (Grade I): Approximately 90% of all meningiomas fall into the benign category.
 These tumors exhibit slow growth and very little multiplication of cells and very rarely invade the brain tissue.
 Overall, benign meningiomas are less likely to recur than the atypical and malignant grades.
 Meningiothelial, Fibrous (fibroblastic), Transitional (mixed), Psammomatous, Angiomatous, Microcystic, Secretory, Lymphoplasmacyte-rich and Metaplastic are subtypes of Grade I.